-Additionally, the staff of the Heart Failure Program have considerable expertise in the diagnosis and treatment of Pulmonary Hypertension (PH) which is one of two centers on New Jersey.
+Additionally, the staff of the Heart Failure Program have considerable expertise in the diagnosis and treatment of Pulmonary Hypertension (PH).
+This program is one of only twoin New Jersey.

 The Heart Failure Program was founded in 2000 by Dr. Robert Berkowitz, who received his medical degree from Yale University Medical School and his Ph.D. in cellular-molecular biology from the University of California at Davis.
 The program, under the direction, of Dr. Berkowitz, is Joint Commission certified.
-HackensackUMC has had the lowest HF mortality in the nation for the past 10 years and therefore, has become the gold standard to which all other hospitals/HF programs are compared.
+HackensackUMC has had the lowest heart failure mortality in the nation for the past 10 years and therefore, has become the gold standard to which all other hospitals’ heart failure programs are compared.

 From the moment a patient is referred by their physician, a comprehensive individualized treatment plan is established throughout every stage of Heart Failure and Pulmonary Hypertension.
 This includes, but is not limited to:

 Heart and Lung Bridge To Transplant